-The law originated as California Senate Bill 393, which then-Governor Jerry Brown signed into law on October 11, 2017.
-SB 393 is now codified in Penal Code 851.87 PC.
-This section allows people to have their arrest record sealed as a matter of right when:
+The current law as to sealing originated as California Senate Bill 393, which then-Governor Jerry Brown signed into law on October 11, 2017.
+Called the Consumer Arrest Record Equity Act (CARE Act), SB 393 is now codified in Penal Code 851.87 PC.
+This section allows you to have your record of the arrest sealed as a matter of right when:

 - No criminal charges were ever filed,